-I am a self-taught acrylic-based mixed media artist.
-My preferred approach is that I always paint on raw canvas, as I believe it is reflective of the life I have lived.
-Things are not always given to you and I have always been faced to make something from nothing.
+I am a self-taught acrylic artist.
+I always paint on raw canvas, as I believe it is reflective of the life I have lived.
 With everything you do in life you first have to make the foundation to plant your seed.
-When it blossoms and I see the beautiful colours on the ground that I have built, there is nothing else like it for me in this world.
-Hence, even knowing there is a ground that’s given to me, I prefer the process of making it on my own and forging my own path.
+So, when it blossoms and I can see the beautiful colours on what I have built, there is nothing else more rewarding.

 Exploring how to use raw canvas really fascinates me and it rings true to my personal philosophy of being challenged.
 In fact, one of my main goals is for the viewer to understand the philosophy behind the untouched natural surface of the artwork and not just the image itself.

 As the composition takes shape, I often use flowers, plants, and animals to help illustrate the symbolic meaning behind the work and to tell the story.
 Once I begin applying colours and adding details, I get consumed by the way the brush, and the colours become me.
-It’s as if the painting flows through me and takes hold of me, spiritually.
+It’s as if the painting flows through me and takes hold, spiritually.

 Lastly, I always finish the painting by stitching my name with hand-dyed red thread, which symbolises strength and connection, while closing that chapter of my life.